 Altar flowers are delivered to those celebrating a special occasion or facing one of life’s challenges.
 Deliveries are made each Sunday after the 10:30 service.
 For more information or to volunteer for Sunday delivery, please contact the parish administrator.
 At Easter and Christmas, numerous volunteers are needed to deliver lilies and poinsettias.
 Sign-up sheets are available several weeks in advance for holiday flower delivery.

 Each Sunday, food items are collected for delivery to Watertown Urban Mission food pantry.
 Volunteers count and deliver the items to the Mission as soon as possible that week.
 If you are interested in volunteering, contact Susan L’Italien.

 Lay Eucharistic visitors are trained and licensed to take Eucharist to those who are housebound or are temporarily unable to attend regular worship.
 For information, please contact the rector.

 Ushers are responsible for distributing bulletins, collecting tithes and offerings, directing the congregation at communion, assisting in emergency situations, and, when needed, assisting the seating of churchgoers.
 Ushers serve at Sunday celebrations of the Eucharist, and at other services including Christmas Eve, Holy Week and funerals.
-For more information, please contact Tom Williams.
+For more information, please contact the Rector.